Child Proofing an iPhone or Ipad

-First, please, do not choose "1234" for your Parental Control password.
+First, please, do not choose "1234" or "password" for your Parental Control password.
 Choose a good one that your kids won't be able to guess.

 Also, every new iPhone (and iPad) support touch (biometric) authentication, so we highly recommend it being enabled everywhere you can.
 It is one less password to remember and it protects your device in case it gets stolen or lost.
 You can enable it by going to Settings->Touch Id and Passcode.

 Once you have locked down the devices so your kids cannot make any changes to their settings (and choosing a good password for it), we recommend enabling a parental control system to automatically block adult and explicit content.
 You don't want an explicit popup ad surprising your 7 year old daughter.
 Their brains are too young to process pornographic content, so it’s always better to be safe than sorry.